nikos-glikis/phalcon-boilerplate/README.md

 			- mod_rewrite
 			- Composer cache volune
 - Edited .hrouter.php so that all requests work with the PHP build in server.
+- On prod environment Exceptions thrown from controllers do not contain debug information, but on other environments do.

 Resources: